 - decryption is the same: it takes the file and write a new file, named

 <encryptedfile minus the last 4 chars>.
 Without checking if there is an existing file of the same name, by the way

 - on my laptop, with my (admitedly long) public keyring, it takes 20-30 seconds to display the key selection interface (less than 5 seconds currently with openpgp-applet)

 - we don't have any way to see alternate identities or fingerprint in the seahorse-tool key-

 While we may work around some of those issues, I feel it would be best to rewrite the key selection interface as depicted in the issue description (and I'm willing to work on it).

-#7 Updated by nodens over 1 year ago
+#7 Updated by nodens about 2 years ago

 - Status changed from Confirmed to Resolved